Moistbobo/Bobo-WaifuGachaBot/README.md

 All you'd have to do is fill it out like so...
 Keep in mind the following considerations:

+It is highly recommended to use a text editor like notepad++ to do this.

 1. The name of the file should follow this format: **[Gender of Characters]_[Name of Series].json**

 eg: F_Legend of fatties.json (file for female characters from a show called legend of fatties)